-Section 1.19 - Boarding Funding
+Section 1.20 - Boarding Funding

-- 1. The parents of the eligible funded student must reside in the school jurisdiction. - 2.
-Boarding funding is paid if the funded student is directed by a board to attend a school in Alberta under Section 53 of the School Act or a program of studies prescribed by the Minister and as a result of attending that school the student is unable to live in the residence of the student's parent. - 3.
+- 1. The parents of the eligible funded student must reside in the school jurisdiction. - Boarding funding is paid if the funded student is directed by a board to attend a school in Alberta or a program of studies prescribed by the Minister and as a result of attending that school the student is unable to live in the residence of the student's parent. - 3.
 Funding for boarding is not paid to a school jurisdiction for a resident student who is: - a. attending a private school outside Alberta when the education program has not been previously approved by the Minister; or - b. enrolled after the September count date; - c. boarded after November 30.

-Section 1.20 - Rural Transportation Funding
+Section 1.21 - Rural Transportation Funding